CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 MD5 - 11cf29adb69ede490fd63a1ab242dc9c

+### Clustering

+For higher migration velocity mutiple CloudM Migrate servers can be deployed.
+Clustering is done using <a href="https://redis.io/docs/manual/scaling/">Redis</a> and will require the following ports to be open.

+### Ports and Firewall

+Both primary and secondary CloudM Migrate servers communicate with source and destination endpoints over port 80 and 443.
+The CloudM Migrate licensing endpoint uses port 443.

+Depending on firewall restrictions it maybe nessecary to whitelist the licensing server portal.thecloudmigrator.com.

+For CloudM Migrate clustering the SQL server will need to use TCP port 1433 and UDP port 1434.

 ### GDPR

 All logs, project configuration and migration reports are autodeleted after 30 days on inactivty in the self-hosted CloudM Migrate.
 This is done to ensure that personally indentifable meta data is not stored to as required under GDPR regulations.